Sjors/nthkey-ios/SECURITY.md

 ## Reporting a Vulnerability

-If the issue is in [LibWally](https://github.com/ElementsProject/libwally-core) or in [LibWallySwift](https://github.com/blockchain/libwally-swift), please report it there first.
+Please also report any issues with [LibWallySwift](https://github.com/blockchain/libwally-swift) to me.
+If the issue is in [LibWally](https://github.com/ElementsProject/libwally-core), please report it there first.
 However I do appreciate being kept in the loop.

 Email: sjors@sprovoost.nl